-Read below to find general information about tuition, overall living expenses and scholarship opportunities for studying abroad in Australia.
+Read below to find general information about tuition fees, overall living expenses and scholarship opportunities in Australia.

 1. University tuition fees in Australia

 Tuition fees vary depending on the discipline you choose to study, the degree level, and the university in which you enrol.